 Please check the ePermit Center for the growing lists of permits being accepted in this application.
 You must have an account set up through the ePermit Center to process these applications.
 Online transactions through the ePermit Center are strongly encouraged: https://epermitcenter.harfordcountymd.gov/energov_prod/selfservice#/home.

-Zoning violations can be reported to the Zoning Enforcement section @ 410-638-3103 x1910 or via email at firstname.lastname@example.org.
+Zoning violations can be reported to the Zoning Enforcement section @ 410-638-3103 x1910 or via email at firstname.lastname@example.org or in person.
 Please visit our Residential Zoning Violation and Unregulated Conditions page for more information.
-The Department is accepting in-person appointments (walk-ins will be handled on a case by case basis depending on the number of appointments in the office), however, we strongly encourage calls or e-mail submissions during emergency events.
+The Department is accepting in-person visits, however, we strongly encourage calls or e-mail submissions.

 A Site Plan Application Waiver (aka DAC Waiver) may be granted for minor changes or additions to nonresidential uses.
 A completed and signed waiver form must be submitted along with two copies of the proposed site plan.
-The application may be faxed, mailed or emailed to the Department or placed in the drop box in the lobby of the County Administration building at 220 South Main Street in Bel Air.
-The Department is accepting in-person appointments (walk-ins will be handled on a case by case basis depending on the number of appointments in the office), however, we strongly encourage the form and plans to be dropped off, faxed, mailed or e-mailed during emergency events.
+The application may be delivered, faxed, mailed or emailed to the Department or placed in the drop box in the lobby of the County Administration building at 220 South Main Street in Bel Air.
+The Department is accepting in-person visits, however, we strongly encourage the form and plans to be dropped off, faxed, mailed or e-mailed.

 Most applications are being reviewed and issued within 10 business days.

 Once issued, a permit is valid for one (1) year from the date of issuance.
 If construction is initiated, the permit will remain valid as long as work continues.
 If work does not progress for six (6) months after initial construction start up, the building permit will be considered ‘expired’.
 Please call 410-638-3122 for more information.